digital-asset/daml/docs/source/concepts/local-ledger.rst

 Alice can specify in the `CounterOffer` the `Iou` that she wants to pay the painter with.
 In a deployed implementation, Alice's application first observes the created `Iou` contract via the transaction service or active contract service before she requests to create the `CounterOffer`.
 Such application logic does not induce an ordering between commits.
-So the creation of the `CounterOffer` need not come before the creation of the `Iou`.
+So the creation of the `CounterOffer` need not come after the creation of the `Iou`.

 If Alice is hosted on several Participant Nodes, the Participant Nodes can therefore output the two creations in either order.